Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 19,030,426 reads passed quality filtering and clustered into 17,991 OTUs.
 2296 OTUs did not match Fungi, giving a total of 15,695 fungal OTUs generated with [amptk](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/4a_amptk_ITS.sh).

-After filtering for index bleed and contaminants reads from negative control samples using [R](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/5a_filter_otu_table_ITS.R), as well as removing OTUs from other samples that were included in the runs, we obtained 2794 OTUs.

-The [mock community samples](https://www.atcc.org/products/msa-1010) indicated that index bleed was very high in both runs, with 78 to >200 OTUs generated instead of the expected 10.
-Our index bleed filter (0.5% of total read count per sample) reduced the OTU count of these samples to 8 or 9, which is slightly conservative comparatively to the 10 OTUs expected.
-Our approach nevertheless emphasizes that index bleed can overestimate overall diversity by more than x10.
-These low abundance OTUs therefore need to be filtered out based on the OTU count per sample.
+The [mock community samples](https://www.atcc.org/products/msa-1010) had 78 to >200 OTUs instead of the expected 10, indicating a high index bleed in both runs.
+We therefore filtered out low abundance OTUs (>0.5% of total read count per sample) in [R](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/R_functions/filter_OTU_per_sample.R) to obtain the adequate number of OTUs in the mock community samples.
+Our approach emphasizes how index bleed can inflate the overall diversity of a dataset by more than x10.
+It is therefore important to filter out low abundance OTUs based on the OTU count per sample, using mock community controls to parametrize these filters.

-Despite of the extensive sampling, 1570 OTUs (56%) were present in only one sample.
-It is therefore probable that our dataset only detected a portion of the fungal diversity occuring in Victorian soils.
+After filtering for index bleed and contaminants reads from negative control samples using [R](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/5a_filter_otu_table_ITS.R), as well as removing OTUs from other samples that were included in the runs, we obtained a final [OTU table](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/output/ITS/OTU_table_ITS.csv) with 2794 OTUs.
+Out of these, 1570 OTUs (56%) were present in only one sample.
+It is therefore probable that our dataset only detected a portion of the fungal diversity occuring in Victorian soils despite of the extensive sampling.

 ### 16S (Bacteria)